alecorsino/website-gen/README.md

 ### How do I get set up? ###

 * Clone the project template repo to your local environment.
+OR You can FORK the repo.
   - git clone --depth 1 [repoUrl] OR Delete .git folder and run git init to clean the history.
   - change remote repo: either run git remote add origin <server> or change [remote "origin"] url =
 * run: npm install
 * run: bower install
 * During development run: grunt
-* For distribution run: grunt dist-build
+* For distribution run: grunt dist-build - This will concat and minyfy your scripts